Welcome to East Riding 4 Community

 HEY Smile’s Community Development Team is supported by East Riding of Yorkshire Council to help charities and community groups in the East Riding of Yorkshire.
 The service is completely free and includes practical help and support including:

-- Anything to do with managing a group or charity, whether it’s a start-up or an existing trust
+- Anything to do with managing a group or charity whether it’s a start-up or an existing trust

 - Managing finances, looking for grants and offering guidance with grant applications on their Beecan funding portal

-- Helping you to find and undertake training
+- Recruiting and supporting volunteers Helping you to find and undertake training

-- Linking and networking to other like-minded organisations.
+- Linking and networking to other likeminded organisations

 You can access the free support from the team by emailing hello@heysmilefoundation.org